RECONSTRUCTION OF ADAM

 "As for a future life, every man must judge for himself between conflicting vague probabilities."

 If we take Darwin's theory of evolution at face value, we must first acknowledge that the processes that he described cannot yet be at their end, and that we may be as different from our future descendants as we are from our one-celled ancestors.
-We must then ask ourselves whether the course of evolution as we see it today has always been the best and the most logical path.
-Have other possibilities existed?
+We must then ask ourselves whether the course of evolution as we see it today has always been the only possible path.
+Have other options existed?
 Do they still?

-Though we have no way of telling whether the Biblical text is based in fact, it is nonetheless an interesting subject to explore.
+The Biblical text is based in much older mythology, and is an interesting subject to explore the roots of the human understanding of the sexual divide.
 Some Biblical scholars have long contended that a vague allusion in the first few lines of the Old Testament suggests that Adam - the first human - was created as an omni-sexed being, both woman and man.
 It was only when Adam petitioned God to create Eve that his nature was split in two, and humankind was thus partitioned into distinct genders.

-Today, these genders are losing their incontestable, absolute qualities.
-Modern scientific advancements - from artificial conception to sex-change operations and cloning - are transforming existing cultural and sexual realities from unconditional to relative.
-Though we did not succeed in creating a Homunculus in the Middle Ages, we now stand on the brink of creating and replicating humans without any recourse to reproduction or gender interaction.
+Today, as if coming full circle, the contemporary notion of gender is losing its incontestable, absolute qualities.
+Scientific advancements - from artificial conception to sex-change operations and cloning - are transforming existing cultural and sexual realities from unconditional to relative.
+Though alchemists did not succeed in creating a Homunculus in the Middle Ages, now humanity stands on the brink of creating and replicating humans without any recourse to reproduction or gender interaction.

 GO TO A FRAGMENT OF THE FLASH MOVIE "From the Fall of Man"